fenok/react-router-typesafe-routes/README.md

 > You're encouraged to use the `path` field whenever possible.

-As an escape hatch, you can use relative paths (note how you can't inline child routes with this approach):
+As an escape hatch, you can use relative paths (note that you can use `PRODUCT.$.DETAILS.relativePath` instead of `DETAILS.relativePath`):

 ```typescript jsx
 <Routes>